 (c) Arbitrators refers to the panel selected in accordance with Section 4 of these rules which hears specific disputes and makes a final decision or award.

-If mediation has failed to resolve a dispute, CA staff may suggest, or either party may request, that the dispute be arbitrated.
-Arbitration may be commenced under these rules by either party filing a signed Submission to Arbitration Agreement with CA.
+If mediation has failed to resolve a dispute, Consumer Affairs staff may suggest, or either party may request, that the dispute be arbitrated.
+Arbitration may be commenced under these rules by either party filing a signed Submission to Arbitration Agreement with Consumer Affairs.

 The Agreement shall contain: the names and addresses of both parties; a statement of the nature of the claim; the remedy or adjustment sought (including a specific dollar amount or specific services requested); the names of any persons who shall be present at the hearing to accompany and/or assist the consumer or the business; and the names of any attorneys who will be representing the consumer or the business.
 The Agreement shall bind the parties (1) to arbitrate in good faith pursuant to these rules, (2) to permit inspections or visitations by the panel, and (3) to submit materials involved in a dispute to technically competent persons for examination as deemed advisable and selected by the panel.